ev34j/ev34j-mindstorm-tutorial/README.md

-# Mindstorm Tutorial
+# Mindstorm Tutorial Setup

-Before you can start programming your EV3 you have to:
+Before you can run Java programs on your EV3 you have to:

 1. Install software on your Mac
 2. Create a bootable image of the [ev3dev](http://www.ev3dev.org) Linux distro on an SD card